eslint/eslint/docs/developer-guide/nodejs-api.md

 * `fix` - an object describing the fix for the problem (this property is omitted if no fix is available).
 * `suggestions` - an array of objects describing possible lint fixes for editors to programmatically enable (see details in the [Working with Rules docs](./working-with-rules.md#providing-suggestions)).

-You can get the suppressed messages from the pervious run by `getSuppressedMessages()` method.
+You can get the suppressed messages from the previous run by `getSuppressedMessages()` method.
 If there is not a previous run, `getSuppressedMessage()` will return an empty list.

 ```js
 const Linter = require("eslint").Linter;